zelalemshiferaw/Odoo_Custom_Modules/Offers/README.md

 Odoo Offer Module(V14)
 -----------------------------------------------------
 The Odoo Offer Module is a custom module developed for the Odoo Point of Sale (PoS) system.
-It allows users to create and configure promotional offers for a limited time period.
+It allows users to create and configure promotional offers for a limited period.
 An offer is defined as a grouping of one or more products that are sold at a discounted price during the offer period.

 Installation
 -------------------------------------------------------